randomlines/boxrespond/README.md

 </div>
 ```

-When r-box is greater than 200, the class gt-200 will be added.
+When r-box is greater than 200, the class *gt-200* will be added.
+Similarly , if the box is smaller than or equal to 200, the class *lt-200* is added.
 Each box can have a different set of breakpoints, and have as many as required.

 Elements are free to respond to their own sizes and exist in any environment.